Energy Brokers: Everything You Need to Know

 Energy Brokers vs Energy Consultants

-Brokers serve as the middleman between you and an energy supplier when you're shopping for an energy rate.
-Energy consultants, on the other hand, serve as a guide to managing your energy usage.
+Brokers serve as the middleman between you and an energy supplier when you're shopping for an energy rate as a business.
+Energy consultants, on the other hand, typically serve as a guide to managing your energy usage.
 They help with reducing energy usage, managing demand for businesses using a huge amount of energy, and other similar services.

 Many times energy brokers will offer consulting services as a part of their service offering.
 While managing your energy usage and spend is important for any business owner your average small to medium-size business is too small for most energy consultants to work with.